coding-for-reproducible-research/CfRR_Courses/individual_modules/Introduction_to_Markdown_in_R/4c_RMarkdown_Components_Formatted_Text.md

 ```

-The resultant HTML output generated upon processing the above in an R Markdown file would subsequently look like:
+The HTML output generated upon processing the above in an R Markdown file would subsequently look like:

 ![multiple headers]()